Defining the University’s approach to acceptable use of its IT Systems for students

 This control procedure needs to be understood in the context of the other policies and procedures constituting the University’s Information Security Management System.

-A review of this policy will be undertaken by the Information Security Manager annually or more frequently as required, and will be approved by the Information Security Board.
+A review of this policy will be undertaken by the Information Security team annually or more frequently as required, and will be approved by the Information Security Board.